 authorised unpaid leave of absence, or

-unpaid additional maternity or adoption leave or unpaid shared parental leave, or
+unpaid additional maternity or adoption leave or unpaid shared parental leave

 but only for those members:

 protected by the underpin (see section 17), or

 protected by the 85-year rule

 and who have not taken out an Additional Pension Contribution (A P C) or a Shared Cost APC contract to cover the whole of the pension that would have accrued during the unpaid period.
 Compulsory employer contributions to a Shared Cost A P C are limited to cover a maximum period of 36 months.